 I have glaucoma, and my doctor gave me a prescription for medical marijuana to help me control my eye pressure.
 I use marijuana on the weekend and two evenings per week; I never use it during the work day or before work.
 I'm up for a promotion at my job, but my employer requires drug testing for this position.
 If I test positive for cannabis, can my employer use it against me?

-The other half of the states with medical marijuana laws either specifically allow employers to fire employees for off-duty use or don't clearly address the issue.
+The other states with medical marijuana laws either specifically allow employers to fire employees for off-duty use or don't clearly address the issue.
 In states without a clear directive, courts often (but not always) side with the employer.
-For example, courts in California, Colorado, and Oregon have all held that employees may be fired for medical marijuana use, even when the employee has a serious medical condition and only uses marijuana during nonworking hours.
-(To learn about the rules in your state, see our chart on state laws on off-duty marijuana use.)

 You might also want to consider whether it's legal for your employer to drug test you in the first place.
 While employers have a lot of freedom to drug test job applicants, the same is not always true of internal candidates for promotion.
 Some states restrict drug testing of current employees except in limited situations.
 To learn more, select your state from our testing at work page.